okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/index.md

 # OKB-1 Creative Design Bureau

 Welcome to my official GitHub Pages site.
 This site is for listing all of my engineering products and designs for both young professionals as well as engineering students.
 This repo also linked to other datasets and CAD files on-sale for download by the fellow engineers or everybody eager to learn getting into engineering major.

 [About](https://okb1creativedesignbureau-spec.github.io/OKB-1_Creative_Design_Bureau/about.html)

+This page is the central hub for all of my engineering products, CAD reconstructions, research datasets, and technical design work.

+All projects here are built for:

+- Engineering students
+- Young professionals
+- Hobbyists & researchers
+- Anyone who wants real, engineering-grade reference material

+Many repositories include free datasets, CAD previews, and links to the full downloadable versions on Gumroad.

 # My Products